mhuff17861/YTU_Site/drupal-src/web/themes/custom/tenant_union_b5/README.md

 ### Templates

 Before you create a new template, make sure that one does not already exist in our base theme (Bootstrap 5, which is in drupal-src/web/themes/contrib/bootstrap5/).
 If one does exist, copy it into the same location as our own template folder and modify it from there.
-If one doess *not* exist, then create a new one in the most appropriate folder.
+If one does *not* exist, then create a new one in the most appropriate folder.